baiyanquan/HolisticRCA/README.md

 - Dataset A: https://competition.aiops-challenge.com/home/competition/1496398526429724760.
 (Sometimes the page may be crashed, please visit https://www.bizseer.com/index.php?m=content&c=index&a=show&catid=25&id=83 for simple introduction).
 - Dataset B: https://www.aiops.sribd.cn/home/introduction.
 - Dataset C: https://doi.org/10.5281/zenodo.7615393.

-## Statement

-For the sake of preserving anonymity, we have removed all textual comments from the code, which will be added to the source code once the work is formally published.